Stochastic Observability and Filter Stability under Several Criteria: Proofs

 The idea of local observability is the shift some of the burden of approximating the signal $f$.
 When we work with a function the result is the terms seen in equation (\ref{approx_eqn}).
 The first term is dealt with by Blackwell and Dubin's theorem, so we must make sure the second and third term can be made arbitrarily small.
 For any set $K$ we can write

 in the previous result we bounded this by simply approximating $f$ well over the whole space.
 Instead, we can choose a $K$ where $\tilde{f}$ approximates $f$ well over $K$ and $\pi_{n-}^{\nu}(K^{C})$ makes the other term arbitrarily small.
-Furthermore, by taking advantage of the full supremum of total variation we can work with a series of uniformly bounded functions $\tilde{f}_{n}$ and shifting sets $K_{n}$ that change with $n$. ~~~ \begin{proof}[\textbf{Proof of Theorem \ref{local_thm}}]~\\ Pick any continuous and bounded function $f$ and any $\epsilon>0$.
+Furthermore, by taking advantage of the full supremum of total variation we can work with a series of uniformly bounded functions $\tilde{f}_{n}$ and shifting sets $K_{n}$ that change with $n$.

+\begin{proof}[\textbf{Proof of Theorem \ref{local_thm}}] Pick any continuous and bounded function $f$ and any $\epsilon>0$.
 Fix any sequence of observations $y_{[0,\infty)}$ where the predictors $\pi_{n-}^{\mu}$ and $\pi_{n-}^{\nu}$ are well defined and maintain this sequence for the remainder of the proof.
 Then consider

 For any function series of functions $\tilde{f}_{n}$ of $x$ we have an upper bound

 By assumption of $K$ local predictability, we have a compact sets $K_{n}=K+a_{n}$ where $\pi_{n-}^{\mu}(K_{n})=1$ for every $\mu \ll \nu$ and every $n$.